 Camping fee for the observing area (campers are encouraged to park by their telescopes)

-Star Gazer Coffee continuously
+Star Gazer Coffee continuously day and night

 Fish fry on Saturday afternoon

 Hot dogs will be available at minimal cost throughout the day and night